Try on Acne Treatment Solutions

 What your skin care routine will consist of will depend on the treatment you were prescribed.
 Your doctor will be able to explain in full detail what a proper regimen will look like, and how long it will take to complete the treatment.
-In general, here is a skincare routine is like for Accutane, spironolactone, and benzoyl peroxide treatments.
+In general, here is a skincare routine is like for Accutane®, spironolactone, and benzoyl peroxide treatments.

 Spironolactone: Originally designed as a diuretic and used to treat fluid retention, Spironolactone has been proven to help treat hormonal acne.
 Take your prescribed amount after a meal, once daily, or as prescribed by your doctor, and that you take this medication for the entire duration of the prescription.

-Benzoyl Peroxide: Benzoyl Peroxide comes in easy to apply foams, soaps, and creams that can be applied to the acne affected areas.
+Benzoyl Peroxide: Benzoyl peroxide comes in easy to apply foams, soaps, and creams that can be applied to the acne affected areas.
 This treatment is often combined with other types of acne treatments, which will also form a part of your daily routine.
 In most cases, benzoyl peroxide products like face washes must be used once or twice a day, in the morning and at night.
 Peroxide can bleach clothes and hair, so be sure to avoid contact with anything that may become bleached.

 How Long Does It Take To See Results?

-While there is no miracle drug that will make your acne disappear overnight, with perseverance, these treatments can reduce your severe acne in as little as three weeks.
+While no miracle drug will make your acne disappear overnight, with perseverance, these treatments can reduce your severe acne in as little as three weeks.
 Depending on your treatment and acne level, your results may vary.
 The most important part of your treatment is to make sure to take your medication for the full duration of the prescription.

 Spironolactone: For women taking Spironolactone, you can expect to see results in about 4-8 weeks when treating daily.

-Benzoyl Peroxide: Applying Benzoyl Peroxide to your acne problem areas daily can result in clearer skin in as little as three to twelve weeks.
+Benzoyl Peroxide: Applying benzoyl peroxide to your acne problem areas daily can result in clearer skin in as little as three to twelve weeks.
 Do not apply more than directed, as your risk for side effects will increase—with no change in effectiveness.

 Conclusion: The Pros and Cons of Acne Treatments